 The trigonometric ratios sine, cosine and tangent are the invariant side ratios for any right-angled triangle with the same angle they refer to.

-For example, in the (3, 4, 5) triangle, referring to as the angle in the left diagram:
+For example, in the (3, 4, 5) triangle, the angle in the left diagram can be referred to as:

 Let’s imagine the (3, 4, 5) triangle enlarged by a factor of 0.2 or .
 That means that each side of the new triangle is one-fifth the original.